 Mount Falcon Castle Trail From West Trailhead

-There are several hiking trails at Mt.
+There are several Denver hiking trails at Mt.
 Falcon, so you can adjust your walk, depending on how strenuous you want to get!
-This hike to a ruined castle near Denver is always a popular one!
+This hike to a ruined castle is always a popular one!
 Start at the trail at the parking lot.

 When it forks, take the Tower Trail to the right and up to a fire tower, with views of Red Rocks and Denver.
 Keep going on the Tower Trail to the Meadow Trail and take a left.
 When it ends at Castle Trail, take another left and you’ll come to the old Walker castle.

 Finally, you can take the Lower Maxwell Falls trail, which is a moderate hike through lodgepole pines along the riverbed.
-You’ll climb about 1,100 feet over 4.61 miles on this hike.
+You’ll climb about 1,100 feet over 4.6 miles round trip on this hike.
 You can also bring dogs on this hike if they stay leashed.

 While a lot of people head to the Rocky Mountains, Castlewood Canyon on the eastern plains near Denver has lots to offer!
 The Rim Rock Trail to Creek Trail Loop is 4.3 miles long, and you’ll head by a waterfall on the way.
 Dogs are allowed if they’re on a leash.

 📚 Related Reading: Looking for more things to do around Denver?
 Check out these 58 Best Things to Do in Denver for ideas!

 Staunton State Park

 Staunton State Park is one of Colorado’s newer parks, and has beautiful views of the Rocky Mountains as you hike!
 It also has a variety of hiking trails for every level.

 Kids will enjoy the 2-mile round trip hike to Davis Ponds to fish, but if you’re looking for a more strenuous hike, try the hike to Elk Falls Overlook.
 This is definitely a great Colorado state park near Denver to check out!